Challenges Faced by Cristiano Ronaldo: Obstacles and Turning Points

 Resilience and perseverance in the journey of Cristiano Ronaldo.
 A timeline of obstacles and growth.

-Cristiano Ronaldo, nicknamed CR7, is a Portuguese professional footballer considered one of the greatest players of all time.
-Playing as a forward and captaining both Al-Nassr and the Portugal national team, he has achieved remarkable success, winning five Ballon d'Or awards, a record three UEFA Men's Player of the Year Awards, and four European Golden Shoes.
-Ronaldo boasts 34 career trophies, including five UEFA Champions League titles and a UEFA European Championship.
-He holds records for goals and assists in both the Champions League and European Championship, as well as international appearances and goals.
-He is one of five players to score 100+ goals for three clubs.
-With over 1,200 professional appearances and over 900 senior career goals, he is the all-time top goalscorer.
+Cristiano Ronaldo, often nicknamed CR7, is a Portuguese professional footballer recognized as one of the greatest players in history.
+He currently plays for and captains Al-Nassr and the Portugal national team.
+His numerous individual accolades include five Ballon d'Ors, a record three UEFA Men's Player of the Year Awards, and four European Golden Shoes.
+Throughout his career, he has won 34 trophies, including five UEFA Champions Leagues and a UEFA European Championship.
+Ronaldo holds records for most Champions League goals and assists, European Championship goals and assists, international appearances, and international goals.
+He's the only player to score 100 goals with four different clubs and is the all-time top goalscorer with over 900 senior career goals.

-In 2022, Portugal's last 16 match in the World Cup was the first time Portugal had started a knockout game without Cristiano Ronaldo in the starting line-up at an international tournament since Euro 2000.
+In 2022 World Cup, Ronaldo was dropped from the starting line-up for Portugal's last 16 match, marking the first time Portugal had started a knockout game without Ronaldo in the starting line-up at an international tournament since Euro 2000.

 2005: Rape Allegation Investigation

-In 2005, Ronaldo and another man were investigated by the British Crown Prosecution Service after a rape allegation was brought forward by two women, which was later withdrawn due to insufficient evidence.
+In 2005, Ronaldo and another man were investigated by the British Crown Prosecution Service after a rape allegation was brought forward by two women, who later withdrew their allegation.
+Scotland Yard declared there was not enough evidence for a prosecution.

-In 2006, Cristiano Ronaldo was involved in an incident with teammate Wayne Rooney during the FIFA World Cup, leading to Rooney's dismissal.
-Subsequently, Ronaldo publicly requested a transfer due to feeling a lack of support from the club, though United denied his departure.
+During his third season in England, in 2006, Cristiano Ronaldo clashed with Ruud van Nistelrooy and was involved in an incident with Wayne Rooney during the 2006 FIFA World Cup, leading to a transfer request.

-In the 2006 FIFA World Cup, at 21 years and 132 days old, Cristiano Ronaldo became the youngest goalscorer for Portugal at a World Cup finals.
-Portugal reached the semi-finals, where they lost to France.
-Ronaldo faced booing due to an incident in the quarter-finals against England, leading to FIFA's Technical Study Group overlooking him for the Best Young Player award.
+In the 2006 FIFA World Cup, at the age of 21 years and 132 days, Ronaldo became the youngest ever goalscorer for Portugal at a World Cup finals.
+Portugal reached the semi-finals, where Portugal lost to France.
+FIFA's Technical Study Group overlooked him for the tournament's Best Young Player award and handed it to Germany's Lukas Podolski, citing his behaviour as a factor in the decision.

-In 2022, following a dispute with the manager, Cristiano Ronaldo was dropped from the starting line-up for Portugal's last 16 match, marking the first time since Euro 2008 that he had not started a game for Portugal in a major international tournament.
+In 2022 World Cup, Ronaldo was dropped from the starting line-up for Portugal's last 16 match, marking the first time since Euro 2008 that he had not started a game for Portugal in a major international tournament.

 2009: Rape Allegation

-In April 2017, it was reported that Ronaldo was being investigated by the Las Vegas Police Department for an allegation of rape that allegedly occurred in 2009.
+In April 2017, it was reported that Ronaldo was being investigated by the Las Vegas Police Department for an allegation by a woman that he had raped her in 2009.
+Documents, confirmed by Ronaldo's lawyers, state that Ronaldo paid a woman US$375,000 in a non-disclosure settlement.
+Ronaldo denied all accusations, describing them as an "intentional defamation campaign".

 In July 2017, Ronaldo was charged with fraudulently evading almost €15 million in tax between 2011 and 2014, a claim he denied at the time.